Close

 The resistance of the child can be called an instinct that shapes their personality.
 This way, they try to maintain their boundaries and their personality by not agreeing with someone else’s requests.
 All healthy young children tend to resist the will of others.

-In this situation, it is important to respect the formation of the child’s inner will, which later in adulthood will grow into one’s personality, healthy boundaries, the ability to choose and act based on one’s own feelings and needs, and not following someone else’s requests and manipulation.
-The parent is also actively involved in the formation of all of this.
+Respect the formation of the child’s inner will, which later in adulthood will grow into one’s personality, healthy boundaries, the ability to choose and act based on one’s own feelings and needs, and not following someone else’s requests and manipulation.

 If the will of the child is directly suppressed and punished for it, this will make their personality highly problematic.

-It is necessary to find a healthy balance between accepting the will of the child, and their refusals, and giving them the right to make their own decisions, having taken their age into account.
+Find a healthy balance between accepting the will of the child and their refusals, and giving them the right to make their own decisions, having taken their age into account.
 In other matters, you will have to broadcast your adult rules and accept the reaction of the child without using manipulation.
-This way the child learns to accept the boundaries of other people and set their own, along with the formation of their will.
+This way, the child learns to accept the boundaries of other people and set their own, along with the formation of their will.

 However, you should not enter into a direct confrontation with the will of the child, as this will only increase their resistance.
-It is worth setting your boundaries, but having made it as clear as possible for the child and having connected it with a game element.
+It is worth setting your boundaries, but having made them as clear as possible for the child, and having connected them with a game element.
 Young children and preschoolers do not understand the logic of ‘you can’t have candy, because sugar is harmful, it can lead to diseases’, etc. For a child of 3-4 years old, this correlation is too complex.
 Thus, it would be best to use a game element here, as I do, for instance.

 ANN PATCHANAN/Shutterstock.com